navikt/CoMap/README.md

 CoMap
 ================

-This python package provides key utilities to support graph analyses of data within the framework of the System Effects methodology, such as graph relabelling, graph aggregation, graph analysis tools and tools to minimize the potential leakage of private information in aggregate graphs.
+This python package provides key utilities to support graph analyses within the framework of the System Effects methodology, such as graph relabelling, graph aggregation, graph analysis tools and tools to minimize the potential leakage of private information in aggregate graphs.